 Character and Leadership Development

-For over 50 years, the Boys & Girls Clubs of North County has been committed to serving youth and reaching out to young people in need.
-As a community based agency, the Club offers young people what they need and want most—adults who respect and listen to them; a safe environment where they can have fun and be themselves; and interesting, constructive activities that channel youthful energy into challenging pursuits.
+For 60 years, the Boys & Girls Clubs of North County has been committed to serving youth and reaching out to young people in need.
+As a community-based agency, the Club offers young people what they need and want most—adults who respect and listen to them; a safe environment where they can have fun and be themselves; and interesting, constructive activities that channel youthful energy into challenging pursuits.

 In 1962, several business leaders started what was known as the Boys Club of Fallbrook to provide a place where boys could gather for constructive activities.